abarman-atlassian/azure-docs/articles/active-directory/saas-apps/atlassian-cloud-tutorial.md

 To get started, you need the following items:

 * An Azure AD subscription.
 If you don't have a subscription, you can get one-month free trial [here](https://azure.microsoft.com/pricing/free-trial/).
 * Atlassian Cloud single sign-on (SSO) enabled subscription.
-* To enable Security Assertion Markup Language (SAML) single sign-on for Atlassian Cloud products, you need to set up Atlassian Access.
-Learn more about [Atlassian Access]( https://www.atlassian.com/enterprise/cloud/identity-manager).
+To enable Security Assertion Markup Language (SAML) single sign-on for Atlassian Cloud products, you need to purchase an Atlassian Access subscription.
+Learn more about [Atlassian Access]( https://www.atlassian.com/software/access).

 ## Scenario description